skiadas/WebAppsCourse/notes/strings_and_re.md

       ~ Treats the contents as a group.
 In many regular expression searches, you would be able to access the matched pieces.
 Also called *capturing parentheses*.

     \\n
       ~ where n is a number.
 Matches a previously matched group.
+For example `(.)\1` will match an occurence of the same character back-to-back.

     (?:...)
       ~ *Non-capturing parentheses*.
-Useful when you simply want to group some elements together, but do not care for capturing the result separately.
+Useful when you simply want to group some elements together (to impose some operator precedence for example), but do not care for capturing the result separately.

     x*
       ~ Matches the expression x zero or more times.